edulis8/Mealy/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Mealy: a meal reservation app for people who love to eat together

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  The niche market is communities of neighbors who have meals together on a weekly basis, such as co-housing communities.
+They get a streamlined signup and notification system that reduces organization and work for individuals.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  User-cooks can post a meal they want to organize: the date, the menu and other information.
+User-eaters can sign up for meals.

+  E-mails automatically go out to group list-serv when meal is created, and two days before the meal.

+  Users can indicate preferences (gluten-free, vegetarian) and plate sizes (full, half).
+They can see the price(s) of the meal

+  User profiles and default preferences are saved.

+  There's a payment system: a user-eater can pay by PayPal, or run up a tab which can be used by treasurer to bill the user.

+  Cooks can see the budget, based on how many reservations have been made, for their meal.

 ## Problem ##
   > Describe the problem your product solves.

+  Communities should focus on cooking and eating, not the headache of sending out emails, summing up budgets, and billing eaters.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Mealy handles the emails, the budget for the meal, and has a billing system.
+It stores user preferences making reservation a breeze.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "Let's focus on cooking and eating, not busywork that computers can do!"

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  "Just go on the website and click a button to post a meal, or click a different button to sign up for a meal!"

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "Mealy saves me hours of time every week, and has made the whole community meal experience a lot more enjoyable for me and everyone I know!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  "Go to the website and try it out!"